masc-ucsc/docs/docs/pyrope/07-typesystem.md

 The `punch` statement allows to access variables from other files/functions.
-The `import` statement allows to reference functions from other files.
+The `import` statement allows referencing functions from other files.

 ### import